sage-soujanna-dutta/next-release-ai/README.md

 - First validate my configuration, then generate release notes for sprint SCNT-2025-20, and finally publish to Confluence
 - Analyze story points for the last 3 sprints, and if completion rate is below 80%, also run risk assessment

-For more, see your `MCP_COMMANDS.md` for the full reference and advanced usage!
+For more, see [docs/guides/MCP_COMMANDS.md](docs/guides/MCP_COMMANDS.md) for the full reference and advanced usage!

 ## 🛠️ **Core Capabilities**